top-quark/sudoku.js/README.md

 };
 ```

-The algorithm generates symmetric puzzles.
+The algorithm generates symmetrical puzzles.
 It is easy to change this - simply ignore `idx2`
 and add one hole at a time.
 While this approach is more likely to find the minimum number
 of hints, the results are less aesthetically pleasing and the difficulty spread is hostile -
 Diabolical difficulty is a bit much for most people.